mattlaver/blog.laver.io/_posts/2017-06-27-do-you-need-a-container.markdown

     }
 ```

-Obviously this is quite a simple example and with more complex applications IoC can offer a number of advantages but like all things, I think it's worth not just installing an IoC container by default.
+Obviously this is quite a simple example and with more complex applications IoC can offer a number of advantages but like all things, I think it's worth considering if you really need that IoC container.